elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 Other national data sources can also be reused for monitoring of infectious diseases, or describing the participants in the above registries by linking data at the individual level.
 These include the following:

 * Socio-demographic data by [Statbel](https://statbel.fgov.be/en) (Belgian statistical office): national individual-level data on socio-economic status, mortality and cause of death (e.g. infections)
-* [Minimal hospital dataset (RHM/MZG)](https://www.health.belgium.be/fr/sante/organisation-des-soins-de-sante/hopitaux/systemes-denregistrement/rhm) by Federal Service for Public Health: all non-psychiatric hospitals are obligated to report administrative and medical information, related to the reimbursement of hospitals for the care provided to admitted patients
+* [Minimal hospital dataset (RHM/MZG)](https://www.health.belgium.be/fr/sante/organisation-des-soins-de-sante/hopitaux/systemes-denregistrement/rhm) by the Federal Service for Public Health: all non-psychiatric hospitals are obliged to report administrative and medical information related to the reimbursement of hospitals for the care provided to admitted patients
 * Vaccination datasets (Regional level, see below for more information):
     * Federal level: SARS-CoV-2 vaccination
     * Federated health authority level: vaccination against other infectious diseases
 * [RIZIV-INAMI](https://www.riziv.fgov.be/nl/Paginas/default.aspx): national database on diagnostics and treatment reimbursement data
 * [IMA-AIM](https://ima-aim.be/): national database on reimbursement data collected by the agency ‘InterMutualistisch Agentschap (IMA) - Agence InterMutualiste (AIM)’ among all Belgian mutuality health insurance funds.
-* [Common Base Registry for HealthCare Actor (COBHRA)](https://www.ehealth.fgov.be/ehealthplatform/nl/service-cobrha-common-base-registry-for-healthcare-actor)	: national database by Federal Service for Public Health combining the data of all institutes responsible with the recognition of healthcare actors in Belgium.
+* [Common Base Registry for HealthCare Actor (COBHRA)](https://www.ehealth.fgov.be/ehealthplatform/nl/service-cobrha-common-base-registry-for-healthcare-actor): national database by Federal Service for Public Health combining the data of all institutes responsible with the recognition of healthcare actors in Belgium.
 * [Absenteeism registry MEDEX](https://www.health.belgium.be/nl/wie-zijn-wij-0#missie): national database by Federal Service for Public Health on the declared absenteeism

 Most above-mentioned data sources are collected by national institutes.
 However, the federated health authorities (Flanders, Wallonia, French-speakers in Brussels, and Dutch-speakers in Brussels) are responsible for infection prevention and control.
 The vaccination registries and mandatory notifiable diseases registries are therefore fragmented.
 This can lead to difficulties in using the registries, as described here.